 Solmove is a German technology start-up based on proven photovoltaics in combination with a stable and innovative glass surface.
 It works on the bases of a special structure that optimally directs sunlight on the underlying solar cells.
 It I a solution that equips road networks with solar mats, which also absorb sound and can be equipped with a de-icing function.
 It is planned to be able to directly power electric vehicles.
 The technology produce clean and renewable energy.

-(Solmove, 2019)
+The product offers some of the following benefits (Solmove, 2019):